kauesedrez/win-upload/README.md

 ## onFiles

 Creates a event handler for drag'n drop and returns a callback when files are added.
-The call back is an array of blog strings urls.
+The call back is an array of blob strings urls.

 ## send